International and Ibero-American Foundation for Administration and Public Policies

 FIAP operates within the framework of Spanish foreign policy, and the foundation supports the international activity of the Spanish Administration in its priority geographic and action areas.

 Origin

 The foundation was formed in 1998, under the name Ibero-American Government and Public Policy Foundation, [Fundación Iberoamericana de Gobierno y Políticas Públicas], with the mission of working on technical cooperation with public administrations in other countries, fundamentally Ibero-America.

 In 2000 it was merged with the Ibero-American Institute of Public Administration Foundation [Fundación Instituto Iberoamericano de Administración Pública] (created in 1997), giving rise to the International and Ibero-American Foundation for Administration and Public Policies (FIIAPP).

-On March 2025 the name was changed into FIAP.
+In March 2025 the name was changed into FIAP.
 Today FIAP is an integral part of the Spanish Cooperation system, and manages technical cooperation projects funded by the European Union and the Spanish Ministry of Foreign Affairs and Cooperation.

 Projects

 The Foundation for the Internationalisation of Public Administration works at the service of public administrations by managing the participation of their various agencies in technical cooperation projects, thereby promoting their internationalisation and Brand Spain.

 FIAP manages international cooperation projects oriented towards improving public administrations in the countries where it works.
 It does so through the exchange of experiences between Spanish experts and their counterparts in the beneficiary institutions of the countries where it works.
 FIIAP together with Estonian e-Governance Academy implements the EU4DigitalUA project to support Ukrainian digital transformation and harmonisation with the EU Digital Single Market.

 In addition, it dedicates some of its efforts to other activities, such as producing studies on administrations and public policies (R&D+i), as well as training public sector employees.

 FIAP is the institution in Spain with responsibility for managing the Twinning programme of the European Union and is the eligible body, along with AECID and COFIDES, for managing EU delegated cooperation projects.
 As such, it is part of the European cooperation system.